rolldown/rolldown/crates/rolldown/tests/esbuild/default/inject_with_string_export_name_no_bundle/bypass.md

 # Reason
-1. should not replace the function it self in `inject files`
+1. replace the function it self in `inject files`, this align with `@rollup/plugin-inject`
 # Diff
 ## /out.js
 ### esbuild